michellemoon236/project-align/README.md

 # Project Align

-This Ruby on Rails based website is a project management application that allows for teams with many users to create and keep track of projects with associated tasks.
+This Rails with Javascript based website is a project management application that allows for teams with many users to create and keep track of projects with associated tasks.
 This application has been updated with Javascript dynamic features.

 ## Installation